Project Director: Robin Brumfield (brumfiel@njaes.rutgers.edu)

 Award Amount: $42,000

 Nationwide, there has been a big shift in floral trends.
 Brides, romantics, and home-decorators alike are opting for farm-fresh sunflowers, dahlias, and zinnias over imported roses and carnations.
-As with the local food’s movement, conscious buyers want their flowers in-season, organic, and sustainably produced.
+As with the local foods movement, conscious buyers want their flowers in-season, organic, and sustainably produced.
 In response, thousands of small flower farms have popped up around the country.
 Flower farming is unique in that most growers are female, and many come into the business without prior agricultural experience.
-This project will provide new and existing flower farmers with the tools and support needed to manage the production and marketing risk involved in growing this beautiful, but inherently complicated specialty crop.
-The regional educational efforts will be geared towards growers in colder climates (USDA zones 5a through 3a).
-Carla will offer two, six-week workshop series over the course of the 18-month project.
-The first will cover production risk, and the second will focus on marketing risk.
-In addition, mentor-ship to 12 producers will be provided.
-Carla expects that at least 100 new and diversifying farmers will implement new growing or marketing practices because of this project, making flower farming more sustainable and profitable in the region.
+Our project provided new and existing flower farmers with the tools and support needed to manage the production and marketing risk involved in growing cutting varieties.
+Our educational efforts were geared towards growers in colder climates (USDA zones 5a through 3a), but drew participants from around the country.
+We offered a total of 12 virtual weekly workshops focused on marketing risk and production risk to over 250 participants.
+Over the winter, we facilitated a cut-flower track at the Catskill Regional Agriculture Conference for over 60 attendees.
+At the peak of summer, we hosted an in-person summer intensive with with tours and hands-on activities for 33 attendees.
+In addition, we provided farm visits and consultations to 13 producers.

 3. Maine Farm Resilience Program